Qwinn1/forktools/README.md

 # COMMANDS WITH ONE PARAMETER, FORKNAME

-- `forkloge chia`         \-  Prints a grep for the word "ERROR" in .chia/mainnet/log/debug.log
+- `forkloge chia`         \-  Searches for the word "ERROR" in .chia/mainnet/log/debug.log
-- `forklogw flax`         \-  Prints a grep for the word "WARNING" in .flax/mainnet/log/debug.log
+- `forklogw flax`         \-  Searches for the word "WARNING" in .flax/mainnet/log/debug.log
-- `forklogh greendoge`    \-  Prints a grep for the word "harvester" in the greendoge debug.log file.
+- `forklogh greendoge`    \-  Searches for the word "harvester" in the greendoge debug.log file.
 Good for checking response times.
+- `forklogp dogechia`     \-  Searches for any non-zero "Found X proofs" in the dogechia debug.log file.
-- `forklogt apple`        \-  Tails the last 100 lines of the apple debug.log
+- `forklogt apple`        \-  Tails the last 100 lines of the apple debug.log file.
 - `forkconfig hddcoin`    \-  Opens the .hddcoin/mainnet/config/config.yaml file in gedit.
 Modify this script to your preferred text editor (vi, nano, whatever)
 - `forknodes avocado`     \-  prints a list of currently connected nodes for sharing with others having difficulty connecting.
 Prepends each node and port with "avocado show -a " for easy CLI connection command via cut and paste.
 - `forkstarth cannabis`   \-  runs "start harvester -r" for cannabis